 Alcohol Denat., Aqua, PVP, VP/VA Copolymer, VP/DMAPA Acrylates Copolymer, PEG- 75 Lanolin, Polysorbate 20, Parfum, Butylphenyl Methylpropional, Citronellol, Linalool.

-(BTW, we LOVE when our readers do their own ingredient research; it gives us more time to sit around watching YouTube videos of Sicu the Polar Bear.)
+(BTW, we LOVE when our readers do their own ingredient research!)

 Blow dry lotion = hairspray

-Anyway, PVP, VP/VA Copolymer, VP/DMAPA Acrylates Copolymer are all hairspray ingredients used to hold the hair in place.
-This is a hairspray that’s designed to be used during blow drying.
-Can you use any hairspray as a blow dry lotion?
-It’s tough to say without seeing the concentration of each ingredient.
-It’s possible that the water and alcohol levels (as well as the resins themselves) could be optimized to give you more “play time” during blow drying.
-But you could certainly TRY any old hairspray and see if it works for you.
+At its core, this is certainly a hairspray.
+The main ingredients, PVP, VP/VA Copolymer, and VP/DMAPA Acrylates Copolymer, are all hairspray ingredients used to hold the hair in place.
+But this is a hairspray that’s designed to be used during blow drying.
+It’s tough to say without seeing the concentration of each ingredient but it’s likely that that the water and alcohol levels (as well as the resins themselves) have been optimized to give you more “play time” during blow drying.
+You could certainly TRY any old hairspray and see if it works for you but you may find that regular hairspray dries to fast for this kind of application.
 The worst that can happen is that your hair will end up a tangled mess.